WtC Rental System Improvement

 Clarifying the stakeholders’ goals

-To ground the challenge, I conducted a 30-minute light talks with stakeholders to understand their current needs, business goals, and problems.
+To ground the challenge, I run a 30-minute light talks with stakeholders to understand their current business goals and constraints.

 Stakeholders’ talks revealed that: